 Regional Team Leader, HIV, Health and Development Coordinator, UN iIATT on Sustainable Procurement in the Health Sector

-Based in: Regional Hub for Europe and CIS
+Based in: Istanbul Regional Hub for Europe and Central Asia

 Languages: English, French, Romanian

 Hi, I’m Rosemary Kumwenda and I’m UNDP’s Team Leader for Regional HIV, Health and Development Team in Europe and CIS and I am also the Coordinator of the United Nations informal Interagency Task Team on Sustainable Procurement in the Health Sector (SPHS)